-Students in journalism must satisfy the core curriculum requirements of the University as given on page 18 of this bulletin.
-Journalism students must receive a minimum grade of C in any journalism course to be applied toward major requiremnts.
+Students in journalism must satisfy the core curriculum requirements of the University as given on page 26 of this bulletin.
+Journalism students must receive a minimum grade of C in any journalism course to be applied toward major requirements.

-During the freshman year the journalism student will be asked to specify an area of interest such as print or broadcast journalism, advertising or public relations, or graduate study.
-With an adviser he/she will then plan a sequence of courses, in journalism and in related areas, to meet individual requirements.
+During the junior year the journalism student will be asked to specify an area of interest such as print or broadcast journalism, or public relations, or general study.
+With an adviser he/she will then plan a sequence of courses to meet individual requirements.

-Practical experience is an essential complement to the journalism student's course work.
-This experience should be gained through part-time work on off-campus media, as a staff member of a student publication or in internships.
+Practical experience is an essential complement to the communications student's course work.
+This experience should be gained through work as a staff member of a student publication and in internships.

-Bachelor of Arts - 55 credits in journalism which include Jr 100, 200, 210, 250, 310, 330, 490 and 20 credits in courses numbered 300 and above; 10 credits of English beyond core requirements numbered 200 or above; 5 additional credits of social science; 10 credits of upper division United States history courses (or approved substitutes); 10 credits of language or fine arts and/or speech and drama courses.
+Bachelor of Arts, Journalism Sequence - 55 credits which include Jr 100, 200, 210, 250, 310, 330, 490 and 20 credits in courses numbered 300 and above; 10 credits of English beyond core requirements numbered 200 or above; 5 additional credits of social science; 10 credits of upper division history courses (or approved substitutes); 10 credits of language or fine arts and/or speech and drama courses.

-Communications Sequence - Designed for students not seeking careers in editorial journalism.
-50 credits in journalism or approved related disciplines including Jr 100, 200, 210, 330 and 490; 10 credits of English beyond core requirements; 5 additional credits of social science; 10 credits of upper division history courses (or approved substitutes); 10 credits of fine arts and/or speech and drama courses.
+Bachelor of Arts, Public Relations/Communications Sequence - 50 credits including Jr 100, 200, 210, 250, 330 and 490; 10 credits of English beyond core requirements; 5 additional credits of social science; 10 credits of upper division history courses (or approved substitutes); 10 credits of fine arts and/or speech and drama courses.

-- Undergraduate Minor 30 credits which must include Jr 100, 200, 210, 250 and 10 credits of additional courses numbered 300 and above. - Undergraduate Minor (teaching) 25 credits which must include Jr 100, 200, 210, 250 and 5 credits of approved upper division courses.
+Undergraduate Minor - 30 credits which must include Jr 100, 200, 210, 250 and 10 credits of additional courses numbered 300 and above.

+Undergraduate Minor (teaching) - 25 credits which must include Jr 100, 200, 210, 250 and 5 credits of approved upper division courses.